 If a player lands on the 'slime trail' squares, the player has to pick one of the slime trail cards.
 Follow the instructions on the slime trail card, then mix the card back randomly into the set of four.
 These cards are designed to be used a number of times.
-Answers for the 'slime trails' have to be in French, they are also designed to follow an order, i.e. make trails!
-The 'slime trail' cards are a fun way to learn numbers, colours, habitats and directions in French.
+Answers for the 'slime trails' are also designed to follow an order, i.e. make trails!

 Blank squares are useful for the teacher to ensure all the activities in the game are covered.
 Use these squares as 'chance' squares and make up scenarios in order to move on to squares you want the pupil to go.
 For example, 'unfortunately some of the snails bred in the zoo caught a disease and couldn't be reintroduced, move back 'x' spaces' with 'x' being the number required to land where you want - i.e. the diet square because it hasn't been covered yet or another slime trail square.
-Another example, 'name the colour of this square in French and you can move on 'x' squares'.
 Alternatively for a quicker game, blank squares can just mean blank squares.